Art Thinking feature panel as part of New Annual 2024 discussing human relationships with technology and its impact on current and future identity.

 Choosing instead of university to enter the workforce as a penetration tester, he soon found himself representing a transnational digital video systems joint venture co-pitching to the Australian Federal Police, demonstrating satellite systems to a subterranean New Delhi hotel function room full of starred Indian generals, signing deals with the mayor of Manila, and in early retirement was living in the Golden Triangle.

-Traveling India he was headhunted to work on digital asset systems in 2011, building Kraken as the first employee and Chief Architect.
+Travelling India he was headhunted to work on digital asset systems in 2011, building Kraken as the first employee and Chief Architect.
 After 8 eventful years of hardware R&D in China and now back in Sydney, he is preparing to open a highly autonomous factory mass producing food robotics in San Diego, capital commitments permitting.
 In his "spare" time he is a father and husband, occasional artist, inventor, and self-directed student, presently focused on radio theory and Aussie botany.

 • Niamh White is an interdisciplinary academic pursuing her PhD at Monash University and working as a research assistant on an Australian Research Council Discovery Project exploring young people’s selfie-editing practices and visual digital cultures.
 As a Millenial/Gen Z cusp, they grew up at the same time as the internet did and developed a keen interest in how young people navigate the messy and increasingly blurred spaces of online and offline worlds.
 Her research spans gender, sexuality, and youth; affect and embodiment within digital cultures, and queer and trans cultural production.
 Their doctoral project examines how young queer women and gender diverse youth learn about and engage with queer and trans history through social media.